PM Modi conferred with Trinidad and Tobago’s highest civilian honour | Politics

 PM Modi conferred with Trinidad and Tobago’s highest civilian honour

-Prime Minister Narendra Modi was on Friday conferred with 'The Order of the Republic of Trinidad and Tobago' - the country's highest civilian honour.
+Modi, who is on a two-day visit to the Caribbean nation, expressed his gratitude to the government and the people for being honoured with the highest national award. ''I would like to express my heartfelt gratitude to you, your government, and the people for honouring me with the highest national award, the 'Order of the Republic of Trinidad & Tobago','' Modi said after receiving the award. ''This honour is a symbol of the eternal and deep friendship between our two countries.
+I accept this honour on behalf of 140 crore Indians as a shared pride," he said as he dedicated the honour to the enduring bonds of friendship between the two countries.
+Modi said the conferment of this honour on a foreign leader for the first time reflects the deep bilateral ties, which are based on our shared history and cultural heritage.
+"I also see this honour as a responsibility towards our relations.
+As a close and trusted partner, we have continued to emphasise skill development and capacity building for the people of Trinidad and Tobago," the prime minister said.

-Modi, who is on a two-day visit to the Caribbean island nation on the second leg of his five-nation tour, was bestowed the award in recognition of his global leadership, his deep engagement with the Indian diaspora, and his humanitarian efforts during the Covid-19 pandemic. ''Honoured to be conferred with 'The Order of the Republic of Trinidad & Tobago'.
-I accept it on behalf of 140 crore Indians,'' Modi said.
+"Saint Thiruvalluvar once said that strong nations must possess six qualities — a valiant army, patriotic citizens, abundant resources, good public representatives, strong defence, and loyal allies who always stand by them," he added.
+The event was attended by Prime Minister Kamla Persad-Bissessar, members of her Cabinet, Members of Parliament and other dignitaries.

-The award was announced by Trinidad and Tobago Prime Minister Kamla Persad-Bissessar on Thursday, who described Modi's visit as a moment of shared pride and historical connection.
+The award was announced on Thursday by Trinidad and Tobago Prime Minister, who described Modi's visit as a moment of shared pride and historical connection.

 This is Modi's first visit to the country as prime minister and the first Indian bilateral visit at the prime ministerial level to Trinidad and Tobago since 1999.